-Make sure you write down your membership number and keep it somewhere safe,or screenshot it and save it somewhere secure on your phone.
+Make sure you write down your membership number and keep it somewhere safe, or take a screenshot and save it somewhere secure on your phone.
 That way, you have it ready when it comes time to make a reservation.

 What Are the Southwest Airlines Hubs?

-Southwest Airlines’ headquarters are in Dallas, Texas.
-The airline doesn’t have a list of official hubs but it does have a large number of flights to and from the following major airports:
+Southwest Airlines’ headquarters is in Dallas, Texas.
+The airline doesn’t have a list of official hubs, but it does have a large number of flights to and from the following major airports:

 - ATL: Hartsfield-Jackson Atlanta International Airport; Atlanta, Georgia

 - MDW: Chicago Midway International Airport; Chicago, Illinois